Eden Cheng: Early life

 Cheng was born in London in 2002 to Chinese immigrants.
 She studied at Alleyn's School in Dulwich, London.
 She previously went to Streatham and Clapham Junior School.
 She took up diving after being inspired during the 2012 London Olympics.
 She joined Crystal Palace Diving where she trains under Chen Lin.

 In 2022, Cheng moved to California and dives with the UCLA women's diving team.

 Career

-Cheng started competing as a junior in 2013 and was a National champion a number of times.
-Cheng competed at National Age Group Championships, and won the 3m Springboard event in 2016.
+Cheng began competing as a junior in 2013 and became a multiple-time national champion.
+In 2016, she participated in the National Age Group Championships and won the 3m springboard event.

 In 2017, she competed at her first British Junior Elite Championships and won gold.
 The same year Cheng made her debut in a European championship, representing Great Britain at the Junior European Diving Championships in Bergen, where she won a gold medal.
 She started competing as a senior in a number of FINA Grand Prix events in 2017, one of the youngest divers chosen for these events.
 She won a silver in the Mixed 10m platform event with Kyle Kothari, as well as a bronze in the 10m Synchro event with Emily Martin in Singapore.